-By multiple spiritual observations and experiences I have been allowed to get knowledge of a spiritual reality, that exists invisible to us next to this material world.
-In that spiritual world the spiritual source of human existence is located, the divine, universal spirit and from that source all human spirits have come forth as independent beings by densification.
+By multiple spiritual observations and experiences I have been allowed to get knowledge of a spiritual reality, which exists invisibly to us next to this material world.
+In that spiritual world is located the spiritual source of human existence, the divine, universal spirit and from that source all human spirits have come forth by densification as independent beings.

-The observed characteristics of the divine spirit and the human spirit I have summarized in spirituology; it is a description of the knowledge of the spirit that I have been allowed to gain.
-In spirituology I describe the relationship between the divine, universal spirit and the human spirit, that between spirit, soul and body, and further the properties of the spiritual abilities with which man himself can, at his free choice, bring about a spiritual development.
+I have summarized the observed characteristics of the divine spirit and the human spirit in spirituology; it is a description of the knowledge of the spirit that I have been allowed to acquire.
+In spirituology I describe the relationship between the divine, universal spirit and the human spirit, that between spirit, soul and body, and also the properties of the spiritual abilities with which man himself, at his free choice, can bring about a spiritual development.
 A development that goes very slowly due to the numerous changes of conditions and events in life that must be experienced and processed.

-I describe these topics from the point of view of the spirit.
+These topics I describefrom the point of view of the spirit.
 The spirit is at the center.

-I then compared this knowledge with the experiences and insights of them - through the entire history of mankind all over the world - that also have started their considerations from personal experiences with the reality of the spirit and the spiritual world; and I have tested them in dealing with my fellow human beings in everyday life.
+I then compared this knowledge with the experiences and insights of those who - throughout the entire history of mankind all over the world - have also relied on personal experiences with the reality of the spirit and the spiritual world; and I have tested these in my dealings with my fellow human beings in everyday life.

-Looking at the current existence in everyday life from these essential experiences is to see, how religion of modern man is affected in it's deepest core.
-Many churches have failed to support a personal, living faith in God of their members; at the same time the natural sciences - which are unilaterally directed at material existence - have taken on the role of spirituality - directed towards spiritual existence - and have darkened the spirit.
+Looking at todays existence from these essential experiences, one can see how religiosity in the daily life of modern man is affected in it's deepest grounds.
+Many churches have failed to support a personal, living faith in God of their members; at the same time the natural sciences - which are one-sidedly directed at material existence - have taken over the role of spirituality - directed towards spiritual existence - and have darkened the spirit.

-These natural sciences have acquired the former authority of the churches; as a result, the world view and the human image of neurologists and biologists have been taken over by society, and now their way of thinking and speaking has penetrated everywhere in everyday's language and written word.
+These natural sciences have acquired the former authority of the churches; as a result, the worldview and the human image of neurologists and biologists have been taken over by society, and their way of thinking and speaking has now penetrated everywhere in everyday's language and the written word.
 The spirit has been replaced almost everywhere by 'brains'.

-The image of man that is now at the center of attention, is limited by the influence of neurologists to nothing more than a 'neuronal activity' of the brain.
-In addition, evolutionary biologists depict man as a phenomenon that is a 'try-out of nature' and is only created by chance; but what happened incidentally could just as incidentally not have been there.
-As a result, the value of being human is reduced from the point of view of the natural sciences to nothing but an alienating and transient biological phenomenon, with reproduction and development of the species as sole purpose.
+The human image that is now at the center of attention, is limited by the influence of neurologists to nothing more but a 'neuronal activity' of the brain.
+In addition, evolutionary biologists depict man as a phenomenon that is a 'try-out of nature' and originates only by chance; but what happened by chance could just as incidentally not have been there.
+As a result of this, the value of being human is reduced from the point of view of the natural sciences to nothing but an alienating and transient biological phenomenon, with the sole purpose of reproduction and development of the species.

 As a result of this, the spiritual sense of life is lost sight of.
-This causes an alienation of the human being of his own existence, making his existence an ideological emptiness, which results in a desire for filling in by pastime.
+This causes an alienation of the human being from his own existence, making his existence an ideological emptiness, which results in a desire for filling in by means of a pastime.

-This one-sided, scientific influence brings many people to doubt and can mean the end of their religion.
-After all, the spiritual half of being human is denied and dismissed as imaginary nonsense; thereby the meaning of man becomes reduced to that of a purely biological machinery, without deeper cause or higher purpose.
+This one-sided, scientific influence brings many people to doubt and can mean the end of their religious life.
+After all, the spiritual half of being human is denied and dismissed as imaginary nonsense; in this way the meaning of man is reduced to that of a purely biological machinery, without any deeper cause or higher purpose.

-In that case man is no longer responsible for his actions, because the 'wiring in his brain' determines his actions.The admonition to love God above all and the neighbor as himself, can therefore no longer be proclaimed to mankind with authority ... and the behavior of people facing each other is therefore sometimes in accordance with that.
+In that case man is no longer responsible for his actions, because the 'wiring in his brain' determines his actions.The encouragement to love God above all and to love one's neighbour as oneself, can therefore no longer be proclaimed to mankind with authority ... and the behavior of people towards one another is therefore sometimes in line with this.

 Plato, Greek philosopher (427 - 347 B.C.)

-Science is: to investigate a certain phenomenon by making observations, then think about it to determine its meaning and finally let others do such research to see if they come to the same conclusion.
+Science is: investigating a certain phenomenon by making observations, then think about them to determine their meaning and finally let others do such research to see if they come to the same conclusion.
 If that is the case, then the newly acquired knowledge belongs to science.

-Most natural scientists, however, do not do any perception in the spiritual field.
-Nevertheless, they, tempted by the authority that they derive from their knowledge, think they can make statements about spiritual topics.
-Measured according to their own standards, this attitude can be regarded as unscientific.
+Most natural scientists, however, do not make any observations in the field of spirituality.
+Nevertheless, they believe that they are allowed to make statements on spiritual matters, enticed to do so by the authority they derive from their knowledge.
+Measured according to their own standards, this attitude can be considered unscientific.
 They only proclaim their personal (that is: subjective) opinion.